-Supervisory authority91
+Supervisory authority

 - Each Member State shall provide that one or more public authorities are responsible for monitoring the application within its territory of the provisions adopted by the Member States pursuant to this Framework Decision.
 These authorities shall act with complete independence in exercising the functions entrusted to them. - 2.
-Each Member State shall provide that the supervisory authorities may be92 consulted when drawing up administrative measures or regulations relating to the protection of individuals' rights and freedoms with regard to the processing of personal data for the purpose of the prevention, investigation, detection and prosecution of criminal offences or the execution of criminal penalties . - 3.
-Each authority shall in particular be endowed with 93 : - investigative powers, such as powers of access to data forming the subject-matter of processing operations and powers to collect all the information necessary for the performance of its supervisory duties,
+Each Member State shall provide that the supervisory authorities may be consulted when drawing up administrative measures or regulations relating to the protection of individuals' rights and freedoms with regard to the processing of personal data for the purpose of the prevention, investigation, detection and prosecution of criminal offences or the execution of criminal penalties .

-91 Several delegations indicated that they did not want to create a new authority, but entrust the tasks listed here to an existing Data Protection Supervisory Authority.
+&lt;sup>100 Several delegations indicated that they did not want to create a new authority, but entrust the tasks listed here to an existing Data Protection Supervisory Authority.
 COM supported this.